copyrite/LwotcMinimalText/XComGame.md

 Your Aid Protocol target will enter Overwatch.
 Your Aid Protocol target has Covering Fire for the duration of the buff.

 ## Total Combat
-Grenade throws and item uses no longer end the turn.
+Grenade throws and item uses no longer end your turn.
 Grenade throws have no cooldown.
 Gain a grenade slot.
 Gain Volatile Mix. +3 grenade throw range. +5 aim. +1 mobility.
 * Volatile Mix: +1 to grenade radius.

 ## Tracking
-You detect units in a {% TRACKING_RADIUS_TILES %} tile radius even without line of sight.
+You detect units in a {% TRACKING_RADIUS_TILES %} tile range even without line of sight.
-* You can not see the detection tiles of detected units that you do not see.
+* You can not see the detection ranges of units that you detect but do not see.
 * You can not directly target detected units that you do not see.
 * Units will remain detected until the end of the player's turn.
 If they are outside Tracking's range at that point, they will count as no longer detected.